One of the most important parts of caring for a bearded dragon is ensuring they have a proper habitat to live in while under your care.

 Baby bearded dragons do best in a smaller enclosure to start.

-If you are purchasing a baby bearded dragon, a tank between 20 gallons and 40 gallons might work best temporarily.
+A baby bearded dragon tank between 20 gallons and 40 gallons might work best temporarily.

 Some babies could have difficulties catching and eating their food if their enclosure is too large.

-A 20 gallon tank is only recommended for a beardy under 10″.
+A 20 gallon tank is only recommended for a hatchling or juvenile beardy under 10″ inches.

-At this stage, the small tank is only temporary, as bearded dragons are known to grow quickly.
+At this stage, the small bearded dragon tank is only temporary, as bearded dragons are known to grow quickly.

 Beardies are expected to reach full size around 15 to 18 months old.